-Assessment Outline SL

-External Assessment (3 hours) 75% Paper 1 (1 hour 15 minutes) • One writing task of 250-400 words (30 marks) 25% Paper 2 (1 hour 45 minutes) Listening comprehension (45 minutes) (25 marks) Reading comprehension (1 hour) (40 marks) 50%

-A conversation with the teacher, based on an extract from one of the literary works studied in class, followed by discussion based on one or more of the themes from the syllabus.
+Paper 1 (1 hour 15 minutes) 25% theme, choosing a text type from among those listed in the examination instructions.
+50% • Listening comprehension (45 minutes) (25 marks) Reading comprehension (1 hour) (40 marks) ٠ Individual Oral Assessment 25% • A conversation with the teacher, based on a visual stimulus, followed by discussion based on an additional theme.
 (30 marks)